BryceRussell/astro-github-elements/README.md

 - Ability to use `Date` objects with the `datetime` prop
 - Adds typing to props
 - `<LocalTime>`: creates it own date object by default
 - Small API for adding attributes
+- Classes use the `class:list` directive

 [Check out the docs here --->](https://github.com/BryceRussell/astro-github-time-elements/tree/main/package)